apache/mxnet/docs/tutorials/embedded/wine_detector.md

 mod.set_params(arg_params, aux_params)

 '''
-Function to run a forward pass through the model given a pointer to an image file and the loaded network
+Function to predict objects by giving the model a pointer to an image file and running a forward pass through the model.

 inputs:
 filename = jpeg file of image to classify objects in